nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 ### [ What is the root flag? (root.txt) ]

-In the home directory of the user, we can see the **.ssh** directory.
+In the home directory of the user, we can also see the **.ssh** directory:

 ![screenshot25](../assets/images/vulnnet_internal/screenshot25.png)

 While it currently does not contain any keys that we can use, one way we can gain a foothold into the machine is by using rsync to upload our own public key into an **'authorized_keys'** file within that directory!
-From there, our public key will be authorized on the target machine, and we will be able to use our own private key to log into the user account via SSH.
+From there, our public key will be authorized on the target machine, and we will be able to use our private key to log into the user account via SSH.

 Detailed steps on how to set this up can be found [here](https://kb.iu.edu/d/aews).